SPARC-X/SPARC/README.md

 $ python test.py quick_run
 ```

-The result is stored in the corresponding directory of the tests.
+The result is stored in the coresponding directory of the tests.
 A message is also printed in the terminal showing if the tests passed or failed.
 The tests can also be launched in parallel on a cluster by using the Python script.
 Detailed information on using the python script can be found in the 'ReadMe' file in the `tests/` directory.

 ### (5) Output